Evaluation

 Multi-turn quality is where most production chatbots and agents actually break.
 A model that aces single-turn benchmarks can still drift across five turns: forget a user’s stated allergy, change a quoted price between turn three and turn six, hallucinate a previous message that was never sent.
 Single-turn AlpacaEval catches none of this.
 Multi-turn evals are the only way to measure context retention, turn-level coherence, and the conversational consistency that customers actually feel.

-In 2026, conversational AI ships in higher-stakes settings — voice agents, healthcare triage, financial advisory — where a multi-turn drift is a regulatory event, not just a CSAT dip.
-The AlpacaEval Conversation Benchmark and its peers (MT-Bench multi-turn, Chatbot Arena conversation logs) are the public sanity-check layer.
+In 2026, conversational AI ships in higher-stakes settings. voice agents on Vapi or Pipecat, healthcare triage, financial advisory. where a multi-turn drift is a regulatory event, not just a CSAT dip.
+The AlpacaEval Conversation Benchmark and its peers (MT-Bench multi-turn, WildBench multi-turn, Chatbot Arena conversation logs) are the public sanity-check layer.
 The production layer is custom multi-turn evals on your own traffic.

 How FutureAGI Handles Multi-Turn Conversation Evaluation

-A concrete example: a banking team building a multi-turn customer-service agent runs AlpacaEval Conversation Benchmark once during model shortlisting and finds Llama 4 70B and Claude Sonnet 4 within 1 point of each other on length-controlled win-rate.
+A concrete example: a banking team building a multi-turn customer-service agent runs an AlpacaEval-style conversation benchmark once during model shortlisting and finds Llama 4 70B and Claude Sonnet 4.6 within 1 point of each other on length-controlled win-rate.
 They cannot decide based on that.
 They load 1,200 anonymized real conversations into a FutureAGI Dataset, attach ConversationCoherence, ConversationResolution, and CustomerAgentContextRetention to each, and run both models.
 Llama 4 wins on resolution rate; Claude Sonnet wins on context retention beyond turn 6.
-The team picks Claude Sonnet for the agent and Llama 4 for the agent-assist surface, with routing-policies in Agent Command Center sending traffic to the right model per turn count.
+The team picks Claude Sonnet for the agent and Llama 4 for the agent-assist surface, with routing policies in Agent Command Center sending traffic to the right model per turn count.
 Continuous multi-turn evals on production traces watch for drift after each model patch.

 For multi-turn LLM evaluation, layer benchmark scores on top of production-grade signals:

-• AlpacaEval Conversation length-controlled win-rate: the public headline; useful for shortlisting, not for shipping.
+• AlpacaEval Conversation length-controlled win-rate. public headline; useful for shortlisting, not for shipping.

-• CustomerAgentContextRetention: scores whether the agent kept track of earlier facts.
+• CustomerAgentContextRetention. agent kept track of earlier facts.

-• MultiHopReasoning: scores whether multi-step reasoning chains held together through the dialog.
+• MultiHopReasoning. multi-step reasoning chains held through the dialog.

 Minimal Python: